palmskog/vst-array-progs/README.md

 ## Documentation

-More similar programs can be found in the [VST repository](https://github.com/PrincetonUniversity/VST/tree/master/progs).
+Additional verified programs can be found in the [VST repository](https://github.com/PrincetonUniversity/VST/tree/master/progs).